 Democracy is too vague and general a word, whose meaning often depends only on what the mouth that happens to be uttering it has eaten by the end of the month (if it has eaten anything at all).
-Paradise for a few, an aspiration for many, and a hell for many more, what does seem clear about democracy is that it is a form of government, and also a way in which State Power is expressed.
+Paradise for a few, an aspiration for many, and a hell for many acts and realities of the self-management of the people, and the aspirations of individuals.